deoktr/pof/README.md

     return untokenize(tokens)
 ```

-In this example we can see that first we remove comments, logging, print statements, and change the content of exceptions, and then we start to obfuscate constants, names, globals, builtins, strings, then strings and numbers multiple times, and we finnaly convert the tokens back to code.
+In this example we can see that first we remove comments, logging, print statements, and change the content of exceptions, and then we start to obfuscate constants, names, globals, builtins, strings, then strings and numbers multiple times, and we finally convert the tokens back to code.

-By chaining multiple ofuscations techniques we can create very complexe and custom output.
+By chaining multiple obfuscations techniques we can create very complex and custom output.

 Pof also provide evasions methods, detailed below, they are useful for quick and easy evasions, and can be used and customized to fit the need.